From our volunteers:

 What do volunteers do for BAWAR?

 It is not necessary for you to have prior counseling experience or any particular licenses or degrees.
 Thorough preparation is provided during the training.
-Our current volunteer pool includes people from all walks of life and personal backgrounds, who share a deep commitment to supporting rape survivors and working to end sexual violence.
+Our current volunteer pool includes people from all walks of life and personal backgrounds, who share a deep commitment to supporting survivors and working to end sexual violence.
 We accept people of all genders in the counselor training, however we do require you to be over 18 to volunteer.

 What’s the Training Like?

 This 11-week training course is held from 6:00pm – 9:00pm on Tuesday and Thursday evenings.
 Our next training will be a condensed training over 8 weeks.
 This training will be in Oakland from June 12 – July 19 2018 and will include four (4) Saturdays from 10am-5pm in addition to Tuesday and Thursday evenings.
-Training covers a wide variety of issues, including: myths and realities of sexual assault, Rape Trauma Syndrome, counseling and listening skills, child sexual abuse and incest, working with law enforcement, cultural and racial issues, queer, transgender and questioning survivors, cis male survivors, intimate partner violence, suicide intervention, ritual abuse, hospital accompaniment procedures, and role plays.
+Training covers a wide variety of issues, including: myths and realities of sexual violence, Rape Trauma Syndrome, counseling and listening skills, child sexual abuse and incest, working with various systems, cultural and racial issues, queer, transgender and questioning survivors, cis male survivors, intimate partner violence, suicide intervention, ritual abuse, hospital accompaniment procedures, and role plays.
 Graduates of the BAWAR training receive a California State Certification in Sexual Assault Counseling.

 The only cost for this training is a sliding scale $50-$100 non-refundable fee for materials (payment plans are available).
 Participants who complete the training successfully will meet the hourly requirement to become State Certified Rape Crisis Counselors.
 You must be able to attend all sessions.

 2018 Training Dates: